usnistgov/dastard/doc/DASTARD.md

 slice of all numbers.

 The `StartRun()` method tells each producer to dump its existing stored data and launches `AbacoSource.readerMainLoop` in a goroutine.
-This, in turn, starts a 50 ms ticker and a 5 s timer (so we can recognize packet timeouts).
-In an infinite loop it selects on the abort channel (exiting when that closes);
+This, in turn, starts a 50 ms ticker and a 5 s timer (the latter so we can recognize packet timeouts).
+In an infinite loop it selects on the abort channel (exiting normally when that closes);
-the timeout timer (also exiting if that fires); and the ticker.
+the timeout timer (exiting with an error if that fires); and the ticker.
 If the ticker ticks, all available packets are read from all producers and handed to `AbacoSource.distributePackets()`.
 That simply checks each packet and enqueues it on the appropriate group's data queue.
 Then each queue is checked to be sure there are no missing packets (filling in null data if there are) and then that no queue's first packet has a global sequence number